 As you can see, there are various knowns and unknowns about the new Combined Federal Campaign.
-We hope to learn more from OPM by the end of September, and even more by the end of October.
-In the meantime, we welcome questions and concerns as we strive to be a resource and ally for our member charities, other charities interested in the CFC, and other parties concerned about the future of the largest workplace giving campaign in the world.
+We welcome questions and concerns as we strive to be a resource and ally for our member charities, other charities interested in the CFC, and other parties concerned about the future of the largest workplace giving campaign in the world.